tomhodgins/cssplus/README.md

 }
 ```

-Apply a rule to an `h3` element when it contains at least one `span` element
+Apply a rule to an `h3` element when it contains at least one `span` element:

 ```css
 h3[test="(this.querySelector('span'))"] {